davis0119/Laser-Pacman/README.txt

   1. Collections

-Well, I started out with 2D arrays, but I changed most of my storage to collections.
-I found it easier to use ArrayLists to store walls and ghosts as I can easily make use of the dynamic size of Collections and just iterate through it to detect collisions.
-I would be able to remove them with ease if they are shot with lasers.
+Made use of the dynamic size of Collections to store ghosts and walls and iterated through them to detect collisions.
+Able to remove them with ease if they are shot with lasers.

   2. JUnit testing